SLIB53/project-preconfiguration-iac-recipe/README.md

 - ensure that setup is possible in lower environments before attempting setup in higher environments

-<sub>Note: workspaces are not used since all workspaces would be migrated to
-remote backend.</sub>

 Run through setup from the [infra folder](./infra):

 ```sh